 Who are the Friends of Delnor-Wiggins Pass State Park?

-We are a group of about 50 members dedicated to protecting, preserving and enhancing one of the last undeveloped barrier islands in Collier County, Florida.
+We are a group of members dedicated to protecting, preserving and enhancing one of the last undeveloped barrier islands in Collier County, Florida.
 Our non-profit Citizen Support Organization (CSO) was chartered in 1987 and has provided continuous support to the Park since then.
 We assist the Park staff with resource management which could include removal of exotic plants, restoration of habitats, boardwalk repairs, beach and picnic area cleanup.
 Funds raised by the Friends are used for specific projects in the park and to purchase equipment for staff and park use.
 We manage an aluminum recycling program to promote environmental responsibility and as a means to provide financial support.
 Some of the Friends also serve as Beach Stewards who walk the beach answering questions and greeting visitors to the park.